 The year 2020 has certainly proven that shopping online can be worthwhile.
 None has done it more securely than those who have received their items through a parcel delivery station.

 Because of the need to make online purchases to meet the needs of those under quarantine, delivery services have exploded.
-Among the delivery industry’s growth, so has the necessity of parcel delivery stations that make sense for particular situations.
+With the delivery industry’s growth, so has the necessity for parcel delivery stations that make sense for particular situations.

 If you’ve got your own mailbox at the end of the driveway, it’s unlikely you’ll need or use a parcel delivery station.
 These are usually things either incorporated within or meant to replace a mailroom.
 However, there are single units available out there.

 Places that benefit from parcel delivery stations are colleges, businesses, multi-unit rental properties, community parks, retail, and other places where mail or packages are delivered to a central location.
 With the health concerns brought to light via covid, business and property owners have begun replacing manned mailrooms with smart package lockers that keep person-to-person contact to a minimum.